MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 ## Scroll speed

-The number of rows to scroll at a time with the mouse wheel.
+This is the number of rows to scroll at a time with the mouse wheel.
 This will override the system setting if the value is not zero or `"system"`.

 **Property name:** `rowsToScroll`